la2050/archive/_projects/2016/sync-thinkers-doers-research-to-hyperdrive-local-solutions-innovation.md

   people will be given opportunities for better jobs, graduate programs and funding, and each will be given the chance to play a role in the advancement of local research and innovation in Los Angeles.
-project_image_2: 6052198655741-team91.jpeg
-empty_column_1: ''
 organization_name: '#Library'
 organization_website: hashtaglibrary.com
-organization_name_2: '#Library'
-organization_activity: >-
-  #Library is a platform that effectively sorts voices, information and content
-  for relevance, quality and priority using the power of the crowd and machine learning.
-ein: ''

 ---